Trapania sp. 12 Genus: Pruvot-Fol, 1931

-This species was posted on 26 June 2018 at these websites as Trapania sp.
+The picture #1 of this species was posted on 26 June 2018 at these websites as Trapania sp.
 11 Genus: Pruvot-Fol, 1931, I thought it is a colour form,

 I realized my error with the picture of specimen #2 and changed it on 13 August 2019 into